apache/incubator-kie-kogito-examples/kogito-springboot-examples/process-timer-springboot/README.md

 After that you can redo the timer queries described above.

-## Deploy on OpenShift

-This example can run on OpenShift 4 instance.
-Use [Kogito operator](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift) to deploy this example and instantiate also the Jobs service.
-Kogito operator will take care of configuring this example to successfully connect to the Jobs service.

-In the [`operator`](operator) directory you'll find the custom resources needed to deploy this example on OpenShift with the Kogito Operator.

 ### Test your application

 Generated application comes with sample test process that allows you to verify if the application is working as expected.
 Simply execute following command to try it out